 Often, the witnesses will be called to court to testify that their signatures on the will are valid and that they witnessed you sign it.
 This can be a problem if, for instance, witnesses have died or moved away by the time the will needs to be proved.

-If your state allows you to use a self-proving affidavit, however, there will be no need for witnesses to appear in court.
-A self-proving affidavit can also help affirm that the creator of the will wasn’t under any undue influence at the time of their signature.
+If your state allows you to use a self-proving affidavit, there will be no need for witnesses to appear in court.
+A self-proving affidavit can also help affirm that the will’s creator wasn’t under any undue influence at the time of their signature.

 How To Use a Self-Proving Affidavit